Approved by the President

 Technical Security Review: A technical security review would consist of reviewing the controls built into a system or application to ensure they still perform as designed.
 It would also include reviewing security patches to ensure they have been installed and are operational, review of security rules such as access control lists for currency, testing of firewall rules, etc.

-Third Party: Any non-College entity such as a contractor, vendor, consultant, another College, etc.
+Third Party: Any non-institution entity such as a contractor, vendor, consultant, another college or university, etc.